Bayesian inference on Cox regression models using catalytic prior distributions: Introduction

 Bayesian estimation offers a general alternative to the MPLE in small samples.
 However, its application to the Cox model faces several challenges, especially in choosing the prior.
 Throughout the paper, we use the compact term ``priors'' (and ``posterior'') in place of the long term ``prior distributions'' (and ``posterior distribution'') for convenience.
-In cases where the MPLE fails, using a simple flat prior may not result in a well-behaved posterior.
-In addition, the commonly used parametric families, such as normal distributions or Cauchy distributions, require a subjective choice of hyper-parameters, which could be difficult to justify and interpret.
-Furthermore, the Jeffreys prior may not exist \citep{wu2018assessing}, or its implementation may be computationally intensive due to its numerical evaluation of the Hessian matrix.
-Although informative priors, such as the power priors \citep{ibrahim1998prior}, are beneficial in incorporating addition information or historical data \citep{neuenschwander2010summarizing}, their applicability are limited to certain contexts \citep{brard2017bayesian,van2018including}.
+In cases where the MPLE fails, using a simple flat prior distribution may not result in a well-behaved posterior.
+In addition, commonly used parametric families, such as normal or Cauchy distributions, require subjective choices of hyperparameters, which can be difficult to justify or interpret.
+Furthermore, the Jeffreys prior may not exist \citep{wu2018assessing}, and its implementation often requires numerically intensive evaluations of the Hessian matrix.
+Informative priors, such as power priors \citep{ibrahim1998prior}, can incorporate additional information or historical data \citep{neuenschwander2010summarizing}, but their applicability is limited to certain scenarios \citep{brard2017bayesian,van2018including}.

-To address these challenges in applying Bayesian estimation to the Cox model, particularly in prior specification and computational feasibility, we consider the adaption of a recently proposed class of automatic priors called ``catalytic priors" \citep{huang_catalytic_2020}.
-A catalytic prior is designed to stabilize a high-dimensional parametric model by supplementing the observed data with a small amount of synthetic data generated from the predictive distribution based on a simpler model.
-Such a prior is formulated as a fractional exponent of the likelihood based on the synthetic data, which leads to improved estimation even when the sample size is not sufficiently large.
+To address these challenges, we extend a recently proposed class of ``catalytic priors'' \citep{huang_catalytic_2020} to the Cox model.
+A catalytic prior stabilizes a complex parametric model by adding a small amount of synthetic data generated from the predictive distribution of a simpler model.
+This prior is formulated as a fractional exponent of the likelihood based on the synthetic data, which leads to improved estimation even when the sample size is not sufficiently large.
 However, the original proposal focuses on parametric models and does not directly apply to Cox models for survival analysis due to the nonparametric components.
 The current paper studies the Bayesian inference for the Cox model with an extension of the catalytic prior method.

-Although the class of catalytic priors has been demonstrated successful in providing superior performance in finite-sample inference in generalized linear models with dimensions close to the sample sizes, the original proposal in \cite{huang_catalytic_2020} focuses on parametric models.
-It does not apply to Cox models for survival analysis due to the non-parametric components.
-It is of our main focus to extend the original idea of catalytic priors to Cox models so that the new class of priors inherits the benefits for Bayesian inference in small samples.